vicmaybevik/Insurance-Claim-Processing-COBOL/README.md

-#user info
+#user info:
     Hello!
 My name is Victor Taiwo, i am Northern Illinois University student studying computer science with a focus on mainframe programming. projects on cobol and mainframe are important to me because of the versatility and consolidation            benefits a mainframe system offers, it's also extremely efficient and adapts to new technology pretty well.
 My skills are currrently intermidate but will improve over time.
 Thanks for checking my code.

-#Project overview
+#Project overview:
     Insurance companies face a massive issue in maintaining records and running their billing systems efficiently.
 They cater to thousands (sometimes even lakhs) of customers and so, they require an efficient system to manage their records,           bills, etc. One of the areas where insurance companies feel the need for an efficient system the most is processing claims.
 So, in this project, you’d build a mainframe solution for processing claims for an insurance company.
 The system would     take input, validate, filter, and adjudicate the claims.
 Then it’ll produce reports from NH/ME/CT.

-#Main tasks
+#Main tasks:
     Perform technical reviews of the system
     Prepare a detailed design for your proposed system and create its specification documentation Prepare COBOL standards document, which explains the required changes in code

-#setup instructions
+#setup instructions:
     Choose your operating system in which you will run the program Download the GnuCOBOL installer:Go to https://sourceforge.net/projects/gnucobol/files/gnucobol/
     Click on the most recent version folder